lyu-ai/agentok/website/docs/guides/using/api/index.md

 # API

-FlowGen provides a set of APIs to manage your chatbots and conversations.
-By using these APIs, you can integrate FlowGen service into your own applications.
+Agentok Studio provides a set of APIs to manage your chatbots and conversations.
+By using these APIs, you can integrate Agentok Studio service into your own applications.

-Here we introduce how to use FlowGen service via API.
+Here we introduce how to use Agentok Studio service via API.

 ## API Suite

-Access the suite of FlowGen APIs as follows:
+Access the suite of Agentok Studio APIs as follows:

 - **GET /chats**: Retrieve a list of current chat sessions.
 - **GET /chats/\{chat_id\}**: Fetch the status of a specific chat session.